 Why are universal design for learning principles important to kids struggling with reading?
 According to the post, “children benefit enormously from the types of learning experiences that engage them on a variety of levels such as: Seeing, hearing, speaking, singing, and movement.”

-5 Websites with Digital Tools
+5 Websites with Digital Tools for Children with Special Needs

 - UDL Tech Toolkit Wiki is packed with learning tools to aid children with handwriting issues.